Table of Contents

 The openness of a society can be perceived by studying the possibility of social mobility.

 The medieval estate-based society can be seen as an example of extremely low social mobility.
-Currently, due to recession, there is a decrease in social mobility in industrial countries.
+Currently, due to the recession, there is a decrease in social mobility in industrial countries.

-Important connections between status / class affiliation and health-related behavior
+Important connections between status/class affiliation and health-related behavior

 |In lower social classes||In higher social classes|